 There has been much discussion in the news about work-life balance, from Anne-Marie Slaughter's article Why Women Still Can't Have it All, to Facebook COO Sheryl Sandberg's book, "Lean In" and many more.
 While much of the dialogue has focused on how the issue affects women, it is a challenge that can affect all working parents.

 Not all of us can be the super-achievers like Slaughter or Sandberg, whose recent writings depicted their high-level successes and challenges as working parents.
-In Slaughter's piece, Why Women Still Can’t Have it All, she discusses her challenges as the first woman director of policy planning at the State Department.
+In Slaughter's piece she discusses her challenges as the first woman director of policy planning at the State Department.
 She theorizes that although she thinks women may be able to have it all, it is not possible given the way America's economy and society are currently structured, particularly when most jobs are on someone else's schedule with no flexibility, like the high-level government position she held.

 In her book, "Lean In," Sandberg laments that women often face internal barriers to achieving success, and she poses the query "What Would You Do if You Weren't Afraid?"
 She encourages women to "lean in" and not leave before your leave, that is, remain engaged and volunteer for projects, and not think about leaving work before you are faced with a life event that may require time off away from work.